Persistence of Imported Malaria Into the United Kingdom: An Epidemiological Review of Risk Factors and At-risk Groups.

 MetadataShow full item record

-Background: The UK documented a fall of over 30% in imported cases of malaria annually between 1996-2003 however there are still around 1700 cases and 5-10 deaths each year.
-Prophylaxis health messages focus on families returning to their country of origin as being at particular risk.
-Methods: We reviewed 225 paper records including demographic data of patients seen in Addenbrooke’s hospital (Cambridge University Hospital Foundation Trust – CUHFT) a tertiary referral centre in Cambridge, England.
-All the records of the patients seen in CUHFT over the period 2002-2016 were analysed and assessed in the context of national figures from Public Health England Results: Over the period 2004-2016 there was no perceptible decrease in imported cases of malaria locally or nationally.
-Local figures largely reflected national trends.
-P.falciparum remains responsible for most imported infections (66.7%), P.vivax contributed 15.1%, P.malariae 4%, P.ovale 6.7% and 7.5% (17/225) patients had an incomplete record.
+BACKGROUND: The United Kingdom documented a decline of >30% in imported cases of malaria annually between 1996 and 2003; however, there are still approximately 1700 cases and 5-10 deaths each year.
+Prophylaxis health messages focus on families returning to their country of origin.
+METHODS: We reviewed 225 records of patients seen in Cambridge University Hospital Foundation Trust [CUHFT], a tertiary referral center in Cambridge, England.
+All records of patients seen in CUHFT between 2002-2016 were analyzed in the context of national figures from Public Health England.
+RESULTS: Between 2004-2016, there was no decrease in imported cases of malaria locally or nationally.
+Plasmodium falciparum remains responsible for most imported infections (66.7%); Plasmodium vivax contributed 15.1%, Plasmodium malariae 4%, and Plasmodium ovale 6.7%; 7.5% (17/225) of patients had an incomplete record.
 Most cases were reported in people coming from West Africa.
-Sierra Leone and the Ivory Coast had the highest proportions of travellers being infected at 8 and 7 per 1000 respectively.
-Visiting family in the country of origin (27.8%) was the most common reason to have travelled to malarious countries.
-However, this was exceeded by the combined numbers travelling for work reasons and holidays, 22.5% and 20.1% respectively.
-60% of patients took no prophylaxis.
-Of those that did, none of the patients finished their chemoprophylaxis regime.
-Conclusions: A significant number of travellers to malarious countries still take no chemoprophylaxis.
-Health advice about prophylaxis pre-travel to malarious countries should be targeted not only at those visiting family in their country of origin but also to those travelling for holiday and work/business.
+Sierra Leone and the Ivory Coast had the highest proportions of travelers being infected at 8 and 7 per 1000, respectively.
+Visiting family in the country of origin (27.8%) was the commonest reason for travel.
+However, this was exceeded by the combined numbers traveling for business and holidays (22.5% and 20.1%, respectively).
+Sixty percent of patients took no prophylaxis.
+Of those who did, none of the patients finished their chemoprophylaxis regimen.
+CONCLUSIONS: Significant numbers of travelers to malarious countries still take no chemoprophylaxis.
+Health advice about prophylaxis before travel should be targeted not only at those visiting family in their country of origin but also to those traveling for holiday and work.

 Humans, Plasmodium, Malaria, Population Surveillance, Risk Factors, Retrospective Studies, Seasons, Age Factors, Sex Factors, Travel, Adolescent, Adult, Aged, Aged, 80 and over, Middle Aged, Child, Child, Preschool, Infant, Female, Male, Young Adult, United Kingdom, Communicable Diseases, Imported